Skip to main content

 Causes of arthritis

 “Most commonly, arthritis is seen in adults over age 65,” says Tom Biernacki, DPM, a board-certified foot and ankle surgeon and podiatrist in Berkley, Michigan.
 “It is more common in people who are very active, such as people who are on their feet all day at work.
 Other risk factors include people who are overweight and people who have less muscle mass compared to their body weight.
-Unfortunately, as we all get older, on average, we get heavier and our muscles get weaker.
+Unfortunately, as we all get older, on average, we get heavier, and our muscles get weaker.
 This will lead to increased wear and tear of cartilage and eventually bone-on-bone rubbing.
 This does eventually catch up to most people who develop enough risk factors.”

 Arthritis prevention

 It may not be possible to prevent arthritis entirely, but there are some things you can do to reduce your chances of developing it.
-Exercising regularly is really important to help keep your muscles strong and your joints limber.
+Exercising regularly is important to help keep your muscles strong and your joints limber.
 This will also help prevent injuries.
-Maintaining healthy body weight is also important because this means there’s less weight putting pressure on weight-bearing joints.
+Maintaining a healthy body weight is also important because there’s less weight putting pressure on weight-bearing joints.
 Almost 23% of overweight adults and 31% of adults with obesity reported being diagnosed with arthritis, according to the CDC.
 Other ways to help prevent arthritis include stretching regularly and getting routine check-ups to make sure your joints are staying healthy.

 Treating arthritis